Opportunities for competitive and need-based awards are plentiful at Rhodes.

 - Complete and submit an application for admission to Rhodes by January 15

-- To be eligible for any need-based financial awards, submit a Free Application for Federal Student Aid (FAFSA) and CSS PROFILE between February 1 and March 1 and have the results sent to Rhodes
+- To be eligible for any need-based financial awards, submit a Free Application for Federal Student Aid (FAFSA) between February 1 and March 1 and have the results sent to Rhodes

 - We recommend that you schedule a campus visit and interview.
 It’s not required, but it helps us get to know you and gives us further information on which to base our admission and awards decisions